Viking Tales: Wyrd-Walker

 The villagers laughed.
 Nervously.

-ᚠᚱᛁᚷᚷ
+ᚠᚱᛁᚷᚷ Frigg.

 Finally, atop a frozen ridge beneath the green flicker of auroras, she saw him.